Frimurare/WulfVault/USER_GUIDE.md

 ### What is Sharecare?

 Sharecare is a professional-grade, self-hosted file sharing platform designed for organizations that demand security, accountability, and complete control over their data.
-Unlike commercial services like WeTransfer or Sprend, Sharecare gives you:
+Unlike commercial file transfer services, Sharecare gives you:

 - **Complete data ownership** - Files stay on your infrastructure
 - **No subscription fees** - One-time setup, unlimited transfers